juigmend/python-miscellaneous/README.md

 <br>
 <ul>

-<li><a href="https://gitlab.jyu.fi/juigmend/python-miscellaneous/-/blob/main/dtw_DEMO.ipynb">DTW Demonstration</a>
-(Jupyter notebook) Two methods for the Dynamic Time Warping algorithm: a library function, and a procedural script. </li>
+<li><a href="https://gitlab.jyu.fi/juigmend/python-miscellaneous/-/blob/main/dtw_minwarp.ipynb">DTW and Minimum-Warp Path</a> (Jupyter notebook) Two methods for the Dynamic Time Warping algorithm: a library function, and a procedural script.
+Also an algorithm to reduce the time-warping of the optimal path.</li>

 <br>